-The Tapestry Team of the Virginia Synod now has four new focus groups to address social justice issues throughout the year.
-After receiving feedback from surveys asking about interest in different justice issues, four justice threads rose to the top: Racial Justice, LGBTQIA+ Inclusion, Care of Creation Justice, and Justice for Women.
+For 2023, the Tapestry Team of the Virginia Synod has four focus groups to address social justice issues throughout the year: Racial Justice, LGBTQIA+ Inclusion, Care of Creation Justice, and Justice for Women.

 Luther Memorial Lutheran Church (LMLC) participates in Tapestry’s advocacy for social justice, including Racial Justice; LGBTQIA+ Justice; Creation Justice and Women’s Justice.